celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec.md

 receive broadcast messages and there is no mechanism for these messages to be re-sent.

-We refer to a consensus instance to mean consensus for a specific height, consensus instances are independent (they have no shared state), that is messages or values from the previous height have no bearing on the outcome of the current height
+We refer to a consensus instance to mean consensus for a specific height.

 We assume the existence of an application that feeds values to be agreed upon to the consensus instance and also receives agreed upon values from the